In the Flat Field

 In the Flat Field is the debut studio album by English gothic rock band Bauhaus.
-It was recorded between December 1979 and July 1980, and was released on 3 November 1980 by record label 4AD, the first full-length release on that label.
+It was recorded between December 1979 and July 1980, and released on 7 November 1980 by record label 4AD, the first full-length release on that label.
 The cover artwork is a reproduction of Duane Michals' 1949 photograph, Homage to Puvis de Chavannes.

+The band recorded the album after releasing their first three singles, "Bela Lugosi's Dead", "Dark Entries", and "Terror Couple Kill Colonel", conceiving the record with influences from Post-punk bands such as Siouxsie and the Banshees and Glam rock figures such as David Bowie.

-The album is considered one of the first gothic rock records.
+In the Flat Field initially received polarized reviews.
+Over time, however, its standing has improved, and it is now highly regarded as one of the first and most influential gothic rock albums.

+Background

+Bauhaus initially saw success with their debut single Bela Lugosi's Dead, widely regarded as a pioneering gothic rock record.
+However, the band chose to leave their label, Small Wonder Records, citing a lack of support from the label.
+Signing with the 4AD label, Bauhaus released two more singles, "Dark Entries" in January 1980 and "Terror Couple Kill Colonel" in June 1980.

 Recording

-Following a 30-date tour, Bauhaus went to Southern Studios in London to record their first album.
-The band had a clear conception of how they wanted the record to sound; hence, they opted to produce it themselves.
-While most of the album was completed with the planned release date of September 1980, the group found it difficult to record a version of "Double Dare" as good as the one they performed on disc jockey John Peel's BBC Radio 1 programme.
-Bauhaus applied to the BBC to use the Peel session version, but due to obstruction from the Musicians Union, the process took over a month.
+Following a 30-date tour, Bauhaus went to Southern Studios in Wood Green, London, to record their first album.
+The band had a clear conception of how they wanted the record to sound, and so they opted to produce it themselves.
+While most of the album was completed in time for the planned release date of September 1980, the group found it difficult to record a version of "Double Dare" as good as the one they had performed on DJ John Peel's BBC Radio 1 programme.
+The band applied to the BBC for permission to use the Peel session version on the album, but due to obstruction from the Musicians' Union, the process took over a month.